Eric Worrall / 1 week ago December 31, 2016

 I’ve got a working class background, plenty of my friends are working class.
 Over the years I’ve watched as various left wing Labor and Democrat parties became the plaything of the urban elites, champaign socialists.
 I’ve watched the growing dismay and anger, as left wing elitist politicians supported fashionable green efforts to drive up the price of energy, and flood western countries with cheap immigrant labor, regardless of the pain these efforts inflicted on their increasingly disillusioned working class supporters.

 Trump didn’t ignite the anger of the working class, he simply offered a solution to their problems, a new direction.
 The AFD didn’t ignite the anger of the German working class, they just pointed out the problems, and promised to fix them.
 The “Trump Effect” is simply the end of working class patience with privileged left wing politicians who have no idea of the pain their ignorant internationalist green posturing has caused to the people they claim to champion.

-For Germany, the writing was on the wall long before Trump, as this hilarious video from 2014 demonstrates.
+For Germany, the writing was on the wall long before Trump.